cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 6. For the **Source Code Management** select **GitHub**.
 7. Select the GitHub **Credentials** you created earlier, enter your GitHub Organization name as the **Owner**, select **pipeline-library** for the **Repository** and then click the **Save** button. <p><img src="img/advanced/shared_lib_config.png" width=900/>

 If you navigate back to your fork of the **pipeline-library** repository you will notice that all it has a *LICENSE* and *README.md* files.
-We need to create a specific direction structure in your forked **pipeline-library** repositories and then we will create our first shared library script.
+For a Pipeline Shared Library, we need to create a very specific directory structure in your forked **pipeline-library** repositories and then we will be able to create our first Shared Library script.

 ### Pipeline Directory Structure